The 7 Cats of the Panthera Lineage

 The first four big cats in the Panthera genus are the only wild cats that have the ability to roar, however they cannot purr like most other cats.
-The snow leopard is the big cat exception in this genus that cannot roar.
+The fifth cat, the Snow Leopard, is the big cat exception in this genus that cannot roar.

 These big cats are also the most endangered due to the loss and fragmentation of their large territories, and wildlife trade in their body parts and beautiful skins.

-The other large cats, the puma and cheetah, have different characteristics and are classified under the Puma Lineage.
+The other large cats, the Puma and Cheetah, have different characteristics and are grouped under the Puma Lineage.